Skip to main content

 3. The person or entity in respect of which the taxpayer acts jointly with another person or entity regarding the voting rights or ownership of the capital of the latter, or the person or entity acting jointly with another person or entity regarding voting rights or ownership of the capital of the taxpayer.

-For these purposes, the taxpayer or, in the second case, the person or entity, will be treated as the holder of a participation in relation to all the voting rights or ownership of the capital of the entity or the taxpayer, respectively, that are property of the other person or entity.
+For these purposes, the taxpayer or, in the second case, the person or entity, will be treated as the holder of an interest in relation to all voting rights or ownership of the capital of the entity or the taxpayer, respectively, that are owned by the other person or entity.

 4. An entity over whose management the taxpayer has a significant influence or an entity that has a significant influence over the management of the taxpayer.
 For these purposes, it is considered that there is significant influence when an entity has the power to intervene in the financial and operating policy decisions of another entity, but does not control or exercise joint control over that entity.

-Finally, article 15 bis of the LIS in its section 14 states that, the provisions of the previous sections when the hybrid asymmetry is due to the beneficiary being exempt from the Tax, occurs within the framework of an operation or transaction that is based on a financial instrument or contract subject to a special tax regime, or when The difference in the imputed value is due to differences in valuation, including those derived from the application of the related-party transaction regulations.
+Finally, article 15 bis of the LIS in its section 14 states that, the provisions of the previous sections will not apply when the hybrid mismatch is due to the beneficiary being exempt from the Tax, occurs within the framework of an operation or transaction based on a financial instrument or contract subject to a special tax regime, or when the difference in the imputed value is due to valuation differences, including those arising from the application of the regulations on related-party transactions.

-In relation to the cases in which entities under the income attribution regime can give rise to the hybrid asymmetry regulated in section 12 of article 15 bis of the LIS, see the following specific setting .
+Regarding the cases in which entities under the income attribution regime may give rise to the hybrid asymmetry regulated in section 12 of article 15 bis of the LIS, see the following specific adjustment .

 Filling in form 200